Saving Taxes!

-Any profit derived from a capital asset will be classified as Capital Gains for income tax purposes and will be subject to capital gains tax.
-Land is categorised as a Capital Asset, and as its value appreciates, the owner can realise significant capital gains upon its sale.
-Nevertheless, it's worth noting that agricultural land in rural areas of India falls outside the definition of a Capital Asset.
-Consequently, no capital gains tax is applicable upon its sale.
-Let us understand how profits from sale of land will be taxed and explore the tax savings methods.
+Any profit derived from a transfer of capital asset will be classified as Capital Gains for income tax purposes and will be subject to capital gains tax.
+For Example, land is categorised as a Capital Asset, and as its value appreciates with time, the owner can realise significant capital gains upon its sale.
+However, to make sure that the taxpayer benefits from such profits, various exemptions have been provided by the income tax act which can be utilised to minimise the taxable capital gain income and save tax.

-The tax implications will vary depending on whether the gains are categorized as short-term or long-term, and such categorisation shall be based on the period of holding of assets.
+The tax implications will vary depending on whether the gains are categorized as short-term or long-term, and such categorisation shall be based on the holding period of assets.
 Capital gains from land will be considered short-term if the land was owned for a period of up to 24 months (or 2 years) before selling, and if it was held for more than 24 months, it will be considered long-term capital gains.

 To arrive at the Short Term Capital Gains (STCG) can use the following formula -